EXOS Inspect: Appraise Your Home in 4 Steps

 Adobe XD, Whimsical.io, InVision

-EXOS Inspect, a mobile app (released in June 2020) that allows homeowners to conduct virtual home inspections with significantly reduced turnaround time and up to 60% savings in costs.
+EXOS Inspect, a mobile app (released in June 2020) that empowers homeowners to perform their own virtual home inspections.
+This solution significantly reduces turnaround time and saves up to 60% in costs.

-As the sole designer on the team, I collaborated with the product manager, data scientists, and business stakeholders.
+As the sole designer on the team, I worked closely with the product manager, data scientists, and key business stakeholders.
 I designed the end-to-end user journey and mobile interfaces for the application.

 1.1 Appraisal Modernization

-Over the years, digitization has transformed the broader mortgage process by reducing turn times, providing new levels of transparency, and enabling a streamlined consumer experience.
-It also has been one of the company’s major missions and focuses.
+The digitization of the mortgage process has brought many benefits, including faster turn times, greater transparency, and an improved consumer experience.
+The company has made this a key mission and focus.
 In the field of home appraisal, an interesting opportunity presents itself with the growth in modern technology: A virtual inspection product that removes the dependency on an external vendor for the home inspection, and gives control to the homeowner.

 In the summer of 2019, as a product design intern, I was assigned to this experimental project, together with the product manager intern.
 Given the brand new concept with no existing product on the market, the two of us were challenged to create the proof-of-concept from scratch and deliver a polished demo that can be presented to potential clients.